-If you’re tired of the same old dumbbell workouts, kettlebell workouts for men are excellent for strength training and high-intensity workouts.
+If you’re tired of the same old dumbbell workouts, kettlebell workouts are excellent for strength training and high-intensity workouts.

-And even if you are someone that wants to focus on heavy lifting, studies have shown that kettlebells can be an effective alternative tool to improve performance in weightlifting and even powerlifting.
+And even if you are someone who wants to focus on heavy lifting, studies have shown that kettlebells can be an effective alternative tool to improve performance in weightlifting and even powerlifting.

-This means that kettlebell workouts for men can still transfer over to your other strength training routines on days when you don't have access to a gym or heavy weights.
+This means that kettlebell workouts can still transfer to your other strength training routines when you don't have access to a gym or heavy weights.

 For example, a study from The International Journal of Exercise Science found that kettlebell workouts are as effective as high-intensity interval running at improving glucose tolerance in men.